JJHPhoto/Horiseon/README.md

 7. Removed an unnecessary img tag from the “Cost Management” graphic.
 8. Updated the copyright to 2020.

-Changes I made to the CSS.
+## Changes I made to the CSS.

-1. Added comments on elements.
+1. Added notes to style.css.
 2. Removed list style type from “.header div ul”.